 As a step-by-step teaching approach, Orton-Gillingham puts focus on the individual needs of a student.
 Hence, teachers and learning specialists who follow this approach design and customize lessons according to a learner’s present skill level.
 The Orton-Gillingham approach is often used in one-on-one teaching sessions, but it can also be employed during small group instruction called the Slingerland Approach.
 And while it focuses primarily on teaching literacy skills (reading, spelling, and writing), the approach has also been adapted, due to its multisensory nature and sequential teaching, to teach students who struggle with mathematics.
 (Know more about multisensory math and our math tutoring services here!)

-Our lessons are both diagnostic and prescriptive.
-Our instructors monitor the verbal, non-verbal, and written responses within a given session to assess both areas of concern and progress, as well as outline what can be done in future lessons.
+Our Orton-Gillingham tutors focus on the student’s individual needs and incorporate an Orton-Gillingham approach in order to improve literacy skills.
+With lessons that are both diagnostic and prescriptive, our instructors monitor the verbal, non-verbal, and written responses within a given session to assess both areas of concern and progress, as well as outline what can be done in future lessons.